 Participants are immediately vested in their contributions plus actual earnings thereon.
 Vesting in the Parent Company's matching contributions and earnings thereon is over a five-year period; a participant vests 20% per year beginning after the first year of vesting service and is fully vested after five years of vesting service.

 (e) Investment Options

 Participants may change their investment options daily.
-Each participant may direct his or her contributions to the following funds in 1% increments:
+Effective February 1, 2007, each participant may direct his or her contributions to the following funds in 1% increments: